 - Try out new things

 - Be willing to accept new or different perspectives

 - Embrace diversity

 Watch the following video to hear a preschool teacher reflect on how her own creative interests influenced some of her classroom activities, and why it is important to value creativity when working with preschool children.

 Creativity helps you become part of a workplace community that feels welcoming, energetic, and nurturing.
 It helps you engage children, families, and colleagues in a range of meaningful experiences.
 Consider the following when engaging with children, families, and colleagues in your program.

 In the Creativity in My Work Environment activity, brainstorm how the elements cultivate creativity in relation to your personal experiences in your own work environment.
 When you finish, share your reflection with your trainer, coach, or administrator.

 In this section, there are two attachments with sample letters you can send to children’s families with information about creative experiences at school and home.
 As you read these letters, think about what you share with families of children in your care about creative experiences in preschool.

 Zevin, J. (2013).
-Creative Teaching for All: In the box, Out of the box, and off the walls.
-Lanham, Md.: Rowman & Littlefield.
+Creative teaching for all: In the box, out of the box, and off the walls.
+Rowman & Littlefield.